nklnkl/html5-generate/readme.md

 And add this at the end

-`$ alias html5-generate='~/bin/html5-generate/html5-generate.sh'`
+`$ alias html5-generate='$HOME/bin/html5-generate/html5-generate.sh'`

 You're done!

 ## Usage

-Go to the directory where you want to create your new project folder and rn 'html5-generate' with the name of your project
+Go to the directory where you want to create your new project folder and run 'html5-generate' with the name of your project

 `$ html5-generate <nameOfYourProjectHere>`

 For example if I want to make an html5 project called 'catroom' in my Documents folder, I would run

 `$ cd ~/Documents`

 `$ html5-generate catroom`